kazichaska/cybersecurity/Windows_server/windows_server_services.md

-Here's a Markdown-formatted guide based on the topics you've provided:

----

 ### Task Scheduling, Windows Updates, and Security Management

 This guide will cover how to understand and use Task Scheduling in Windows, configure Windows Updates, and identify the key areas to watch for security as a Windows administrator.